microsoft/CCF/sphinx/source/developers/logging_lua.rst

 Running
 -------

-CCF must be started with *luageneric* as enclave file:
+:ref:`Operators should start the first CCF node <Starting the First Node>` with `luageneric` as enclave file:

 .. code-block:: bash

-    ./cchost --enclave-file libluageneric.signed.so [args]
+    cchost --enclave-file libluageneric.signed.so [args]

 Then, members should :ref:`register the Lua application <Registering the Lua Application>`.